America's Hermetic Prophet

 Puzzle: Interpretive Essays on Joseph Smith (edited by Bryan Waterman, Signature

-Books, 1999).
+Books, 1999; a copy of the book version is available on ResearchGate).
 It is reproduced here by permission of the author.

 Readers seeking a more in-depth study of the material covered in this short article